adrienfort/PoCorn/README.md

 ## Side-Quests

-- Aleph VM - We try to use it for run the application and discord bot on it but this is not working well, even Aleph Developper doesn't know why it don't work.
+- Aleph VM - We tried to use it for run the application and discord bot on it but this is not working well, even Aleph Developper doesn't know why it doesn't work.

 - Starton Notify - It's use to be notified the new information in the blockchain to our discord bot